-southern Indiana and southern Miscourl for about one year, but generally n the discrete form.
-By its mildness it If present plans prevail St. Louis will has in many instances been diagnosed is chickenpox or other eruptive form of have a grand fair in celebration of the lisease.
-But there is seldom a neigh-borhood in which there has not been purchase of Louisiana by the United States, The city proposes to approsome receptive individual with the dis-case in the confluent form, printe \$5,000,000 for the purpose; private citizens are expected to subscribe a sim-
+southern Indiana and southern Missouri for about one year, but generally in the discrete form.
+By its mildness i has in many instances been diagnosed as chickenpox or other cruptive form of disease.
+But there is seldom a neigh-barhood in which there has not been some receptive individual with the dis-case in the confluent form.